bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:35 AM CT, May 31</p>
+<p class="updated_time"> Latest data: 02:08 AM CT, May 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 1° *colder* than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Today's high is 83°, which is 3° *colder* than yesterday.
+Tomorrow is expected to be 6° *colder* than today.

 Currently:

-- 64°
+- 61°
-- Mostly Clear
+- Partly Cloudy
-- 48% humidity
+- 50% humidity
-- 11 mph wind
+- 9 mph wind
-- 14% cloud cover
+- 40% cloud cover
-- 46 AQI 🟩
+- 40 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>